Sulpitius Pius

 CHAPTER III.

-[14] Having therefore obtained the ornament of the pontificate, he yielded to the burden, not to the honor: he was indeed made all things to all men, He lives most holily in the episcopate. not seeking what was useful to himself but what was useful to many, that they might be saved: and suddenly, like a lamp, the Lord hastened to kindle his Priest.
-For the blessed man gave himself wholly over to the most abundant abstinence, to unceasing fasts, to almost continuous vigils, so that whenever the necessity of nature demanded a little sleep, it was not upon the softness of a bed, which he was never accustomed to use, but upon the surface of a mere straw mattress and a hair shirt that he would lie.
+[14] Having obtained the ornament of the Pontificate, therefore, he succumbed to the burden, not to the honor: he became all things to all men, He lives most holily in the episcopate. not seeking what was useful for himself but what was useful for many, that they might be saved: and suddenly the Lord hastened to kindle His Priest like a lamp.
+For the blessed man gave himself over entirely to the greatest abstinence, to unceasing fasts, to almost constant vigils, so that whenever the necessity of nature demanded a little sleep, he rested not upon the softness of a bed, which he was never accustomed to use, but upon the mere surface of a mat and hairshirt.

-[15] This venerable and God-worthy man, though he was distinguished in all things for purity of life and virtues of the soul, did not esteem highly the ornament of speech, namely because in him the soul was adorned with divine virtues, as well as with the grace of signs which had been granted to him by our Lord Jesus Christ; increasing daily the preaching of the word of God, He devotes himself to preaching. and more broadly sowing the salutary seeds of the kingdom of heaven throughout the whole land.
-He soon advanced so much in amending the Jewish people, who were infected with ancient poisons, that they seemed to see as it were a new light of truth arising for them: He converts many Jews. and since the teacher of religion taught many things by words but more by examples, and they did not see him imposing upon his disciples what he himself had not first done: he did not allow a single Jew to dwell without the grace of baptism in the city entrusted to him from heaven.
-For as he ceaselessly besought the Lord for their conversion, and taught them that through baptism they had the remission of sins, and that they could not otherwise enter the kingdom of God, as if the rays of the true sun had shone into their hearts, astonished and beholding the glory of God with face unveiled, repenting of their ancient errors, coming with faithful confession, they were baptized by the same Bishop.
-By the divine gift, therefore, the excellent warrior snatched the prey from the enemy and restored it to its Author, and by the love of Christ drove from the innermost recesses of their hearts the stain of unbelief.
-Some of them live under the religion of our faith to this day.
+[15] Since the venerable man, worthy of God, was illustrious in all things for the purity of his life and the virtues of his soul, he did not greatly value the ornament of speech, namely because in him the soul was adorned with divine virtues, together with the grace of signs which had been granted to him by our Lord Jesus Christ; daily increasing his preaching of the word of God, He devotes himself to preaching. and sowing the saving seeds of the heavenly kingdom more broadly through all the land.
+Indeed, he so excelled in reforming the Jewish people, infected with ancient poisons, that they seemed to behold as it were a new light of truth: He converts many Jews. and since the teacher of religion taught many things by his words but still more by his examples, and they did not see him command his disciples to do what he himself had not first done: he did not permit any Jew whatsoever to dwell in the city entrusted to him by heaven without the grace of baptism.
+For since he was continually praying to the Lord for their conversion and teaching them that through baptism they would have the remission of sins, and that they could not otherwise enter the kingdom of God, as though the rays of the true sun had shone upon their hearts, amazed and beholding the glory of God with unveiled face, repenting of their ancient errors, coming with faithful confession, they were baptized by the Bishop himself.
+By the divine gift, therefore, the distinguished warrior snatched the prey from the enemy, restored it to its Author, and expelled the stain of unbelief from the innermost recesses of their hearts by the love of Christ.
+Some of them live today under the religion of our faith.

 Annotations